The Safeguarding Partnership Board aims to support the learning and development of professionals.

 The purpose of SCRs is to identify learning and to share good practice.
 When things go wrong there needs to be an objective analysis of what happened and why, so that important lessons can be learnt and services improved to reduce the risk of future harm to children.

 It is important that children are signposted to the appropriate services.
 There are a variety of organisations and initiatives which would provide early help and support for children and their families.
-You can contact the Early Help Coordinator at [email protected] for advice or to find out about making a referral.

 If you have concerns about an adult, please contact SPOR (Single Point of Referral).